jeremytammik/tbc/a/1911_adjacent_wall_room.md

-The [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) question on how to [extract the names of the rooms separated by a wall](https://forums.autodesk.com/t5/revit-api-forum/extract-the-names-of-the-rooms-separated-by-a-wall/m-p/10428696) prompted Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas to share a neat utility method implementing much m ore than that:
+The [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) question on how to [extract the names of the rooms separated by a wall](https://forums.autodesk.com/t5/revit-api-forum/extract-the-names-of-the-rooms-separated-by-a-wall/m-p/10428696) prompted Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas to share a neat utility method implementing much more than that:

 **Question:** I use Revit to model my projects, then I export the BOMs to a spreadsheet that creates my quotes for clients.
 However, I am running into a problem: